Eli-Dolney/LTW_Downloader/README.md

 - **FFmpeg not found**: Install it (see Requirements) and make sure it’s on your PATH.
 Verify with `ffmpeg -version`.

 - **DRM streaming (Netflix, Disney+, Prime, etc.)**: Not supported.
 The app blocks these early; partial previews may be unencrypted, but full streams are protected.
+- **SoundCloud split files**: If you get `.part` files from SoundCloud, run `python3 merge_soundcloud.py` to merge them.
+The updated downloader should prevent this issue.
+- **Format not available errors**: If you see "Requested format is not available" errors, try updating yt-dlp: `python3 -m pip install --upgrade yt-dlp`
+- **Python 3.9 deprecation warning**: You may see a warning about Python 3.9 being deprecated.
+This is harmless but consider upgrading to Python 3.10+ for future compatibility.
+- **Impersonation warning**: You may see a warning about impersonation dependencies.
+This is harmless and downloads will still work.
+The warning is automatically suppressed in the app.

 ## Security & Privacy